richardtallent/vue-simple-calendar/README.md

 - displayFirstDate: the first date shown in the calendar (may differ from `periodStart`--_e.g._, if periodStart is June 1, 2018, displayFirstDate will be May 27, 2018)
 - displayLastDate: the last date shown in the calendar (ditto)
 - monthNames: an array of the formatted names of the months to use based on the locale and month format settings
-- fixedEvents: an copy of the calendar items, normalized to all have start/end dates, "Untitled" if there is no title, etc.
+- fixedItems: a copy of the calendar items, normalized to all have start/end dates, "Untitled" if there is no title, etc.

 Since `CalendarView` has some logic around whether the user should be able to navigate to the past or the future, some of these dates will be null if the corresponding action is disabled.